-FORM 10-O ------------------
+□ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the quarterly period ended June 30, 2021

+OR

+☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the transition period from \\\\\ to \\\\

+Commission file number: 333-234741

+Odyssey Semiconductor Technologies, Inc.

+(Exact name of registrant as specified in its charter)

-TORM 10-Q X QUARTERLY REPORT PURSUANT TO SECTI ON 13 OR 15(d) OF THE SECURITIES S EXCHANGE ACT OF 1934 For the qua arterly period ended June 30, 2021 OR TRANSITION REPORT PURSUANT TO SECTION ON 13 OR 15(d) OF THE SECURITIES S EXCHANGE ACT OF 1934 For the trans sition period from to Commi ission file number: 333-234741 Č Č ductor Technologie s, Inc. Delaware 84-1766761 (State or other Jurisdiction of Incorporation or Organization) (I.R.S.
-Employer Identification No.) (Address including zin code and telephone m 9 Brown Road Ithaca, NY 14850 (607) 351-9768 umber, including area code, of registrant's principal evecutive offices) Conseit ies registered pursuant to Section 12(b) of the Act: None. umber, including area code, of registrant's principal executive offices) e by check mark whether the registrant (1) has filed all reports require (or for such shorter period that the registrant was required to file such (§232.4 e by check mark whether the registrant has submitted electronically 105 of this chapter) during the preceding 12 months (or for such shorter) er period that the registrant was required to submit s uch files).
-Yes ⊠ No □ e by check mark whether the registrant is a large accelerated filer, an a ny.
-See the definitions of "large accelerated filer," "accelerated filer," ccelerated filer Accelerated filer Smaller reporting company Emerging growth company □ ⊠ ⊠ merging growth company, indicate by check mark if the registrant has ting standards provided pursuant to Section 13(a) of the Exchange Ac for complying with any new or revised financial Indicat e by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes □No ⊠ As of A august 13, 2021, there were 12,726,911 shares of the registrant's comm mon stock, \$0.0001 par value, issued and outstanding g.
+Delaware84-1766761(State or other Jurisdiction of Incorporation or Organization)(I.R.S.
+Employer Identification No.)

+9 Brown Road Ithaca, NY 14850 (607) 351-9768

+(Address, including zip code, and telephone number, including area code, of registrant's principal executive offices)

+Securities registered pursuant to Section 12(b) of the Act: None.

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes $\boxtimes$ No $\square$

+• the registrant has submitted electronicary, every has the preceding 12 months (or for such shorter period the 1 2 the registrant is a large accelerated filer, an accelerated "large accelerated filer," "accelerated filer," "smaller r Large accelerated filer Non-accelerated filer Accelerated filer Smaller reporting company Emerging growth company , indicate by check mark if the registrant has elected rursuant to Section 13(a) of the Exchange Act. $\Box$ ot to use the extended transition period for complying with any new or revised financial Indicate by check mark whether the registrant is a shell company (as defined in Rule 12 2b-2 of the Exchange Act).
+Yes □No ⊠ As of August 13, 2021, there we re 12,726,911 shares of the registrant's common stock, \$0.0001 par value, issued and outstanding ng.

-Table of Contents
+TABLE OF CONTENTS

-Page PART I- FINANCIAL INFORMATION Item 1: Condensed Consolidated Financial Statements for the six months ended June 30, 2021 and 2020 4 Condensed Consolidated Balance Sheets as of June 30, 2021 (Unaudited) and December 31, 2020 4 Unaudited Condensed Consolidated Statements of Operations for the three and six months ended June 30, 2021 and 2020 5 Unaudited Condensed Consolidated Statements of Changes in Stockholders' Equity for the three and six months ended June 30, 2021 and 2020 6 Unaudited Condensed Consolidated Statements of Cash Flows for the six months ended June 30, 2021 and 2020 8 Notes to Unaudited Condensed Consolidated Financial Statements 9 Item 2: Management's Discussion and Analysis of Financial Condition and Results of Operations 21 Item 3: Quantitative and Qualitative Disclosures about Market Risk 29 Item 4: Controls and Procedures 29 PART II - OTHER INFORMATION Item 1: Legal Proceedings 30

-Item 1A: Risk Factors 30

-Item 2: Unregistered Sales of Equity Securities and Use of Proceeds 30

-Item 3: Defaults Upon Senior Securities 31

-Item 4: Mine Safety Disclosures 31

-Item 5: Other Information 31

-Item 6: Exhibits 31
+Page PART I- FINANCIAL INFORMATION Item 1: Condensed Consolidated Financial Statements for the six months ended June 30, 2021 and 2020 Condensed Consolidated Balance Sheets as of June 30, 2021 (Unaudited) and December 31, 2020 Unaudited Condensed Consolidated Statements of Operations for the three and six months ended June 30, 2021 and 2020 5 Unaudited Condensed Consolidated Statements of Changes in Stockholders' Equity for the three and six months ended June 30, 2021 and 2020 Unaudited Condensed Consolidated Statements of Cash Flows for the six months ended June 30, 2021 and 2020 Notes to Unaudited Condensed Consolidated Financial Statements 9 Item 2: Management's Discussion and Analysis of Financial Condition and Results of Operations 2.1 Item 3: Quantitative and Qualitative Disclosures about Market Risk 29 Item 4: Controls and Procedures 29 PART II - OTHER INFORMATION Item 1: Legal Proceedings 30 Item 1A: Risk Factors 30 Item 2: Unregistered Sales of Equity Securities and Use of Proceeds 30 Item 3: Defaults Upon Senior Securities 31 Item 4: Mine Safety Disclosures 31 Item 5: Other Information 31 Item 6: Exhibits 31 SIGNATURES 32

-SIGNATURES 32